 Wind turbines are surprisingly lethal because they kill bugs.

 And not just a few bugs.
 Based on observations and model calculations, German researchers calculated that each wind turbine kills on the order of 12,000 insects per day, which is some 12,000 tonnes of dead insects per year in Germany alone.
 And for each bug that is killed, perhaps ten bugs are injured or dazed.
 Plus I suspect their calculations are too low.

 First, a bit of background.
 Most folks don’t realize that the tips of those big slow-turning wind turbine blades are typically moving at 175 miles per hour (280 km/hr, an average of 21 different models), with some going as fast as 230 miles per hour (370 km/hr).
 YIKES!
 There’s no way to dodge something moving that fast.

 It gets worse.
 At that speed, the blade tip doesn’t even have to hit an insect, bird, or bat to kill it or daze it.
-There is a large overpressure of air directly in front of the leading edge of the blade.
-And there is a near-vacuum on the back side of the blade.
-Just going suddenly from the high overpressure to near-vacuum can cause a variety of injuries, including bursting the lungs of bats and birds.
+There is a near-vacuum on the back side of the blade.
+Just going suddenly from normal pressure to near-vacuum can cause a variety of injuries, including bursting the lungs of bats and birds.

 So let’s follow the story, starting with the bugs.
 The turbine is acting like a giant bug-mincer.
 It is smashing bugs on the leading edges of the blades, just like the smashed bugs you get when you drive down the highway.
 It is injuring bugs through both turbulence and pressure changes.
 And it is constantly and invisibly spinning hundreds of both dead and wounded bugs, and lots of smelly bug-juice from the smashed insects, up into the sky.